Three Deuces

 The Three Deuces was a jazz club located at 72 West 52nd Street in New York City's famed "Swing Street" during the 1930s and 1940s.

 History

+Outside the Three Deuces, c.
+July 1948.
+Erroll Garner, J. C. Heard, ad Oscar Pettiford were playing at the club at the time.

 In the 1930s and 1940s, the Three Deuces became part of the vibrant jazz scene on 52nd Street.
 The club was advertised on three-story signs along with the likes of the Onyx Club, Jimmy Ryan's, and the Famous Door, among others.